+The Nonprofit Core Data Schema is required for Fundraising and Engagement.
+The Sample Data is optional and will provide a small set of sample data as well as default Configuration Record for users to use to get a good sense of how the solution works in their own environment.
+The Sample Data cannot be downloaded on its own.
+It must be deployed at the same time as the Fundraising and Engagement solution.

-The Fundraising and Engagement application will appear once installed, with the application visible this indicates a successful deployment.
+The Fundraising and Engagement application will appear once installed.
+With the application visible this indicates a successful deployment.

-Acquire directly from AppSource Directly
+Acquire from AppSource

-From the AppSource catalogue, navigate to Fundraising and Engagement by first going to the home page here.
-Then search for ‘Fundraising and Engagement’, once located select ‘GET IT NOW’.
+From the AppSource catalogue, navigate to Fundraising and Engagement by first going to the AppSource home page.
+Then search for ‘Fundraising and Engagement.’
+Once located select ‘GET IT NOW’.